ranjith01804/prometheus-flask-app/README.md

-# Run a pyhton flask application under supervisorctl in ubutu with integration of prometheus and grafana.
+# Run a pyhton flask application under supervisorctl in ubuntu with integration of prometheus and grafana.

 # Install supervisorctl to run a python application